rkaravia/Leaflet.TileLayer.Swiss/README.md

   minZoom: 14,
   // Maximum zoom.
 Availability of zoom levels depends on the layer.
   maxNativeZoom: 27,
+  // Plugin attribution.
+Display a small Swiss flag with a link to this plugin. 🇨🇭
+  // (Like the "🇺🇦 Leaflet" prefix, this is enabled by default but not required)
+  pluginAttribution: true,
   // Timestamp.
 Most (but not all) layers have a 'current' timestamp.
   // Some layers have multiple versions with different timestamps.
   timestamp: 'current',